gabcerrato/myrepo/Project-2.md

     ##   mean_PPG st_dev_PPG
     ##      <dbl>      <dbl>
     ## 1     9.97       7.17

+    #The mean points per game across players is 9.97 points.
+The standard deviation of points per game is 7.17

 ``` r
 # Perform MANOVA with 2 response variables listed in cbind()